canonical/paas-charm/docs/index.rst

 Creating a complete development environment in a few commands
 -------------------------------------------------------------

-Rockcraft and Charmcraft now natively support Flask.
-Production ready OCI images for Flask applications can be created using Rockcraft with 3 easy commands that need to be run in the root directory of the Flask application:
+Rockcraft and Charmcraft natively support Flask.
+Production-ready OCI images for Flask applications can be created using Rockcraft with 3 easy commands that need to be run in the root directory of the Flask application: